Provence: Legendary Light, Wind, and Wine

-Provence was first planted with grapes by the Greeks, around 600 B.C.
-Romans built on what the Greeks started, realizing even back then that here in Provence the stony soil, mild winters and long, hot summers were ideal for producing great wine.
+This region was first planted with grapes by the Greeks, around 600 B.C.
+Romans built upon what the Greeks started, realizing even back then that here in Provence the stony soil, mild winters, and long, hot summers were ideal for producing great wine.

 Most villages have winemaking co-ops, offering a handy one-stop place to taste the various wines.
 My friend and fellow tour guide Sabine Leteinturier is joining us to be sure I get the fine points of Provençal culture just right.

-Sabine: Wait until you get to taste these wines.
+Sabine: Wait until you taste those wines.
 This is the Caveau de Gigondas.
 It's a cooperative.

-Rick: If I'm shopping for wine, I'm often thinking, like most Americans of the grape.
-I'm thinking like a Merlot or Sarah or something like this…
+Rick: If I'm shopping for a wine, I'm often thinking, I think like most Americans of the grape.
+I'm looking for a Merlot or Syrah or something like this…

-Sabine: For French wine you really do not have an indication of the grape, but what you will have on the label is where the wine is coming from.
-Which will give you the snapshot of the terrior.
+Sabine: For French wine really you do not have an indication of the grape, but what you will have on the label is where the wine is coming from.
+Which will give you the snapshot of the terroir.

-Sabine: Terrior describes the physical condition, the climatic condition of where the vineyard is.
-So, you have a reference to the soil, the slope, how much sun it gets.
+Sabine: Terroir describes the physical condition, the climatic condition of where the vineyard is.
+So, in that you have a reference on the soil, the slope, how much sun it gets.

 Rick: So if you know the terroir, you know the personality of the wine.

-Rick: So, you come into a place like this and you have about 50 different selections, how do you know which wine you want?
+Rick: So, you come into a place like this and you've got like, 50 different selections, how on earth do you know which wine you want?

-Sabine: Well the first thing you have to decide is; what's for dinner?
-Are you going to have grilled meat, game, a strong meat with a sauce?
+Sabine: Well, the first thing you have to decide: What's for dinner?
+Are you going to have, shall we have grilled meat, are we going to have game, a strong, you know, a strong meat with a sauce?
 And then we select the wine.

-Rick: So you go to a friends house and they're serving some game with a spicy sauce and they come up with an off the wall wine…you're aware of that?
+Rick: So, you go to a friend's house and they're serving some game with a spicy sauce and they come up with just an off-the-wall wine…you are aware of that?

 Sabine: Yes, absolutely.

-Rick: They conceived it, like creating the instrumentation for a different musical composition.
+Rick: They conceived it, like creating the instrumentation for a different composition, a musical composition.

-Sabine: Yes that's right you really get that subtlety.
+Sabine: That's right, you really get really that subtlety.

-Rick: Ah, I was thinking oboes and you were thinking French Horns.
-Ha ha.
+Rick: I was thinking oboes and you've got French horns!

 Aix-en-Provence is the historic capital of the region.
 For a tourist, Aix is delightfully free of must-see museums or ancient ruins.
 It's simply a wealthy town — its people known for living well and looking good.
 Aix's university gives the city a youthful energy.

 Aix thrived thanks to its aristocratic population.
-But when the Revolution came — and the bust of the king up in the city hall was replaced by a statue of Marianne...the Lady of the Republic — suddenly it became dangerous to be an aristocrat.
-Aix's wealthy fled the city and it slumbered through most of the 1800s.
-But today, once again it's resumed its trendy ways.
+But when the Revolution came — and the bust of the king on the city hall was replaced by Marianne, the Lady of the Republic — suddenly it became dangerous to be an aristocrat.
+The wealthy fled the city, and Aix slumbered through most of the 1800s.
+But today, once again, it's resumed its trendy ways.

 In Aix's old town, inviting pedestrian streets hum with activity.
 Towns are particularly lively on market days.
 Good guidebooks list market days and travelers who plan well enjoy the most vivid experience.
 Aix's farmer's market is a classic Provençal scene — rustic farmers selling fresh produce under the shade of graceful plane trees.

-Sabine: Bonjour.
-This is goat cheese.
-In Provence we have goat cheese not cows cheese.
+Sabine: This is goat cheese.
+In Provence we have goat cheese, not cow's cheese.

 Rick: Huh!
 And it's not so strong.

-Sabine: It's very good...it's delicious.
+Sabine: It is very good…delicious.
 It goes from mild to stronger in taste with age.